sglim/sglim.github.io/_posts/2019-03-20-smart-sockets-and-two-ender-3s.md

 layout    : post
-title     : "Smart sockets and two Ender-3s" author    : Dennis Lim date      : 2018-06-15 22:50:00 +0900
+title     : "Smart sockets and two Ender-3s" author    : Dennis Lim date      : 2019-03-20 22:50:00 +0900
 categories: computer science
 ---

 I'm the tech lead of an IoT team now.
 That sentence would have surprised me a year ago.
-The travel app is in good hands with the team that grew around it, and the company wanted to try hardware.
+Kyte is its own company now, the blockchain task force wrapped up in the fall, and the company wanted to try hardware.
 Smart power sockets, specifically.
 The kind you plug a lamp into and then control from your phone, except we want the socket to be smart about what is plugged into it.

-So for the last few months my life has been Bluetooth, gRPC over weird transports, and a gateway that sits between little devices and the cloud.
+So since January my life has been Bluetooth, gRPC over weird transports, and a gateway that sits between little devices and the cloud.

 Some things about hardware that software people (me, three months ago) do not know: